ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Introduction

-Section 3 in the Remote ATtestation procedures (RATS) Architecture {{!RFC9334}} gives an overview of the roles and conceptual messages in the IETF RATS Architecture.
+Section 3 in the Remote ATtestation procedures (RATS) Architecture {{Section 3 of RFC9334}} gives an overview of the roles and conceptual messages in the IETF RATS Architecture.
 As discussed in that document, a Verifier accepts a well-defined set of RATS conceptual messages: Evidence, Endorsements and Reference Values (as well es Policy for Appraisal of Evidence).
 A Verifier appraises Evidence using Appraisal Policy for Evidence, typically against a set of Reference Values.